 The diurnal cycles of aerosol species and PM_1 are shown in Fig. 4a.
 The PM_1 shows a pronounced diurnal cycle with the concentration ranging from 7.9 to 13.4 μg m-3.
-The PM_1 shows a visible peak at noon time and then has a gradual decrease reaching the minimum approximately at 16:00.
+The PM_1 shows a visible peak at noon and then has a gradual decrease reaching the minimum at approximately 16:00.
 After that, the PM_1 starts to build up and reaches the highest level at midnight.
-Such a diurnal cycle is similar to those of SO_2 and CO(Fig. 4d), which likely indicates that the major source of PM_1 at the NBS is from regional transport.
-All aerosol species present similarly pronounced diurnal cycles to PM_1 with the lowest concentrations occurring approximately at 16:00, indicating that the diurnal cycles of aerosol species were mainly driven by the dynamics of planetary boundary

-- 15 layer.
-Organics dominated PM1 composition throughout the day varying from 38-51 %.
-The concentration of organics at 16:00 is approximately twice lower than that at midnight.
-Sulfate shows the largest noon peak among all aerosol species, consistent with those of SO2 and CO.
-The sulfate contributes more than 25 % to PM1 with the highest contribution as much as 33 % between 12:00-14:00.
-Nitrate and chloride shows rel- - atively stable concentrations before 11:00 and then gradually decreases low ambient levels during daytime.
+Such a diurnal cycle is similar to those of SO2 and CO (Fig. 4d), which likely indicates that the major source of PM_1 at the Menyuan NBS is from regional transport.
+All aerosol species present similarly pronounced diurnal cycles to PM_1 with the lowest concentrations occurring at approximately 16:00, indicating that the diurnal cycles of aerosol species were mainly driven by the dynamics of the planetary boundary layer.
+Organics dominated PM_1 composition throughout the day, varying from 38 to 51 %.
+The concentration of organics at 16:00 is approximately 2 times lower than that at midnight.
+Sulfate shows the largest noon peak among all aerosol species, consistent with those of SO_2 and CO.
+The sulfate contributes more than 25 % to PM_1 with the highest contribution as much as 33 % between 12:00 and 14:00.
+Nitrate and chloride show relatively stable concentrations before 11:00 and then gradually decrease to low ambient levels during daytime.
 Such diurnal variations still exist after considering the dilution effects of boundary layer height using the conserved tracer CO as a reference (Fig. 4c).
 This indicates that gas-particle partitioning affected by temperature and humidity has played an important role in driving the diurnal variations of nitrate and chloride.
-Con- - sistently, the nitrate contribution to PM1 during late afternoon is ~ 7-8 % which is much lower than that (> 12 %) in the early morning.
-The diurnal variation of BC is different from that observed at the urban site in the Tibetan Plateau where the pronounced morning peak due traffic influences was observed (Xu et al., 2014a).
-In fact, BC has a good correlation with secondary nitrate ($r^2 = 0.59$) indicating that BC is likely dominantly from regional transport.
-This is also supported by the low ambient levels of NO_x (2.5-5.1 μgm-3).
-The contribution of BC to PM1 is relatively constant, which is ~ 4-5 % throughout the day.
+Consistently, the nitrate contribution to PM1 during late afternoon is ~ 7-8 % which is much lower than that (>12%) in the early morning.
+The diurnal variation of BC is different from that observed at the urban site in the Tibetan Plateau, where the pronounced morning peak due to traffic influences was observed (Xu et al., 2014a).
+In fact, BC has a good correlation with nitrate ($r^2 = 0.59$), indicating that BC likely comes dominantly from regional transport.
+This is also supported by the low ambient levels of NO_x (2.5-5.1 μg m-3).
+The contribution of BC to PM1 is relatively constant, which is ~ 4-5% throughout the day.